Search by category

 The Inter-university Consortium for Political and Social Research (ICPSR)

-The Inter-university Consortium for Political and Social Research is an international consortium of more than 700 academic institutions and research organizations, which advances and expands social and behavioral research.
-The site contains a data archive of more than 500.000 files of research and publications on population characteristics, community, conflict, economy, education, entrepreneurship, geography, politics, health care, international and legal systems, social indicators and institutions, and includes other external data resources as well.
+The Inter-university Consortium for Political and Social Research is an international consortium of more than 780 academic institutions and research organizations, which advances and expands social and behavioral research.
+ICPSR maintains a data archive of more than 250,000 files of research in the social and behavioral sciences.
+It hosts 21 specialized collections of data in education, aging, criminal justice, substance abuse, terrorism, and other fields.
 These data are provided for countries of all continents, with easy alphabetical search on the site.
 Furthermore, the archive provides a tool to define the desired relevant time period.
 Most data are available in SPSS, SAS, Stata, and ASCII without any access restrictions.

 The Centre for Comparative European Survey Data (CCESD)